ICE Benchmark Administration (IBA) has an independent board comprised of Executive Directors and Independent Non-Executive Directors.

 The control framework describes processes and control activities relating to:

-a. how conflicts of interest are managed and resolved in the business (with reference to IOSCO Principle 3).
+a. how conflicts of interest are managed and resolved in the business

 The ITGCs also include: User access management; systems change control; and Backup procedures.